aleshaleksey/fansys23/monsters-npcs/profanes.md

 Fiendish warriors are formidable foes.
 They usually prefer to fight weakened foes, but will not shy away from a difficult combat.
 A demon warrior will not hesitate to use an opponent's weakness against them, or finish off a downed foe.
 Equally they may deliberately leave a survivor to spread tales of horror far and wide.

-A fiendish warrior will unleash will close in and unleash their destructive aura.
+A fiendish warrior will close in and unleash their destructive aura.
 Once they do, they will engage in melee.

 Some fiendish warriors have wings and can fly at 50ft.